 All personnel of the Company are the most essential parts in operating its business.
 The Company shall give priority to them without discrimination.
+In regards to employment that emphasizes equality There is no limitation or discrimination on gender, race, religion and culture, with reasonable and fair compensation. not discriminate as well as providing welfare in various areas, developing personnel to have knowledge and potential to increase in accordance with the changes that have occurred.
 The Company promotes its employee to be harmonious, rely on each other, not distinguish, treat to each other politely, and respect others' human dignity.
 The Company protects its employee from internal and external safety threats by providing good and safe working environment, appropriate wage and compensation, good welfare for its employee, and allowing its employee to grow under justified consideration process.
 For structure modification and corporate collocation, it shall responsibly implement them under the policy framework, including be strictly complied with laws and regulations related to labor.
 It shall provide innovation and technology to support the business operations to reward its employee who performs their job with maximum ability, speed, discretion, diligence, enthusiasm, consciousness, and rationality based on their knowledge without being taken over by emotions and seeking for knowledge.